-1. Investigate the status of restroom facilities in the academic buildings, including how many bathrooms/stalls by gender, condition (e.g. worn, broken, not working), last renovation, and building usage (faculty/staff/students).
-Make recommendations as appropriate in relation to campus welfare, e.g., priority for renovations.
+- 1. Investigate the status restroom facilities in the academic buildings, including how many bathrooms/stalls by gender, gender inclusive status, condition (e.g. worn, broken, not working), last renovation, and building usage (faculty/staff/students).
+Make recommendations as appropriate in relation to campus welfare, e.g., priority for renovations. - 2.
+Update and clarify charge LRPEC5 with clearer, more actionable language and a longer period of study with a dedicated taskforce and funding to accomplish charge.
+Consider the charge in the context of a larger, better funded, longitudinal research study with dedicated researchers, full institutional support, and a commitment to act upon its findings.
+Use specific language to update the charge based on direct feedback from current stakeholders and suggest that additional research is needed to fill in the gaps of knowledge that we have identified.